Homes.com vs. Zillow: Which is Best for Real Estate in 2026?

 Our criteria included the following:

-• Features and tools for agents, buyers, sellers, renters, and landlords: We reviewed the full suite of capabilities, ranging from property value estimates (utilizing automated valuation models) and seller calculators to rental management, tenant screening, and various advertising formats.
+• Features and tools for agents, buyers, sellers, renters, and landlords: I reviewed the full suite of capabilities, ranging from property value estimates (utilizing automated valuation models) and seller calculators to rental management, tenant screening, and various advertising formats.

 Read more about our methodology here.